karki011/CourseMaterial/cs/types.markdown

 ### Decimal

 The Decimal type is defined with the keyword: `decimal`.
-You can set the value to be any decimal within the range of `(-7.9 x 1028 to 7.9 x 1028) / 100 to 28` and followed by an `m`;
+You can set the value to be any decimal within the range of `(-7.9 x 1028 to 7.9 x 1028) / 100 to 28` and appended with an `m`;

 ```cs
 decimal myDecimal = 1234567890.234m;